Orca-class patrol vessel: Design and description

 Designed to accommodate a 12.7 mm M2 machine gun, the foredeck was strengthened and extra fire protection was added, requiring a new firemain supply to the new ammunition storage lockers.
 This redesign led to several systems, including the auxiliary seawater and bilge systems to be upgraded.
 In addition, requirements under the Canada Shipping Act and Canadian naval requirements also necessitated the installation of a third generator, changing the electrical supply to 120 volts/60 hertz and a redesigned water cooling system.
+Beginning in 2026, the ships of the class regularly mount two C6 7.62 mm machine guns in support of their patrol and training roles.

 Designed as a stepping stone' to larger fleet warships", the Orcas were also designed with a larger wheelhouse fitted with warship-grade navigational equipment.
 The large bridge offers expansive views all around, ensuring safety and enhancing training value.
 Below the bridge is a sixteen-seat training room with reconfigurable seating, desks and a multimedia centre, which also serves as a mess and medical area.
 As the training room sits atop the machinery space, a multi-component acoustic system and absorbent material was used for sound deadening.

 The Orca class were the first vessels of its size to be built to the American Bureau of Shipping (ABS) High-Speed Naval Craft (HSNC) A1 classification and are constructed using CSA G40.21 50W/350WT high-strength structural steel.
 Known for its reliability in cold climates, it is the same type of steel used in the Canadian s.

 Each Orca-class vessel shares the same dimensions of being 33 m long, a beam of 8.34 m, a draught of 2.0 m, and a displacement of 210 t.
 Powered by two Caterpillar 3516B marine diesel engines, each rated for 2500 hp at 1,600 revolutions per minute, they are capable of 20 kn, and have an endurance of 660 nmi at 15 kn.
 Able to be operated by a core crew of five, the maximum bunk space on the Orcas is twenty-four with two two-bunk cabins for the crew (officer in charge, executive officer, senior bosun's mate, Orca-class engineer) two six-bunk cabins and two four-bunk cabins for instructors and trainees.
 Each Orca carries one Zodiac SR2 inflatable rescue boat that holds two sailors.